 Banks and institutions subject to MREL must obtain prior permission from the Debt Office in order to call, redeem, repay or repurchase eligible liabilities instruments before their contractual maturity date.
 The document below describes what an application to the Debt Office for such permission must contain, as well as other relevant information.

-Memorandum: Reduce eligible liabilities instruments
+Memorandum: Reduce eligible liabilities instruments (only in swedish).

 Once every quarter, the Debt Office publishes a report on its monitoring of how systemically important banks and institutions comply with MREL.
 The first of these reports was published in November 2019.